day8/re-frame-10x/README.md

 strongly defined by its "data oriented" design. `re-frame` "flows" data, in a loop, through the functions you provide.
 To understand what is happening in a `re-frame` app, you must understand what data is "happening".

-### It is Just About Data
+### It Is Always About The Data

-So, data is at the core of `re-frame-trace` in both of the ways just described, and that should not be the slightest bit surprising.
+So, clearly, data is at the core of `re-frame-trace` for both of the reasons just outlined, but its importance is even more base and fundamental than that.

 Each time you put a `println` into your program, you are printing out what?
 And why?
-Data is the fuel of your debugging investigation.
+Invariably, it is data which fuels your debugging investigation, confirming your current hypothesis, or not.

+And when you write your unittests, you represent your expections as what?
+Correct data is the very definition of success.

+So, for debugging and understanding activities, more data, more easily is winning.
+Going back and adding a `println` shouldn't be necessary.
+All the data you need should already be captured and readily available in your REPL for further experimentation.

+### Data Brings Code To Life

+Perhaps you have seen LightTable in action?

-Have you seen LightTable?
-It was attractive because it co-renders data and code.
-The data presented is the "paper trail" by which you can better percieve the dynamics of the code.
+In the small, it is a delightfully productive debugging environment because it co-renders data and code.
+The "paper trail" provided by the data brings the code to life, revieling its dyanmics and enriching the programmer's understandings.

+`re-frame-trace` has a similar goal, although the method is different.

 ### It Is A Data Dashboard

-Observing raw data is certaintly interesting, but it isn't enough.
-Data is the substrate we want to leverage.
-Apart from anything else, there's often too much data - you can drown in the detail.
+Observing raw data trace is certaintly interesting and valuable, but it isn't enough.
+First, we want to leverage this data for insights.
+And, second, there's often too much data - you can drown in the detail.

 So, `re-frame-trace` tries to be a "dashboard" which curates this